chdonncha/Advanced-Databases/Lab3/Lab3.md

 * <u>2</u> have transfer rate: <u>500</u> <u>Mbits/sec</u>
 * The DB has a stable size of <u>750GB</u>

-Show how to implement different level of RAID (0,1,3,5,10,0+1) and for the ones that can be implemented compute:

-<u>1. storage effiency (disk space actually used for data / total disk space used)</u>
-<u>2.
-The average read access time in an ideal situation (i.e. how many Mbits per second?)</u>

-<u>You are not requested to use all the disks, but only the ones
-you need to accommodates your database of 750GB</u>

 ---

 ##### RAID 0